 [Note] Plugin MYSQL_FIREWALL reported: 'ACCESS DENIED for fwuser@localhost.
 Reason: No match in whitelist.
 Statement: TRUNCATE TABLE `mysql` . `slow_log` '

-by logging nonmatching statements as suspicious without
+logging nonmatching statements as suspicious without denying

-denying access.
-First, put the account subject in
+access.
+First, put the account profile in

 CALL mysql.sp_set_firewall_mode('fwuser@localhost', 'DETECTING');